jcapels/ec_numbers_prediction/README.md

 superiority of DL models, augmented with the latest large language model (LLM) embeddings, over traditional alignment-based methods for predicting protein functions.

+### Disclaimer

+It is important to emphasize that, for now, this framework predicts EC numbers for a given enzyme but does not determine whether the input molecule is an enzyme.
+DO NOT APPLY TO NON-ENZYMATIC PROTEINS.

 ### Table of contents:

 - [Requirements](#requirements)